hgcl/clara-le/pages/posts/my-quest-for-true-small-caps.md

 ## Challenge \#3: Setting up true small caps

-I dived into the small caps rabbit hole again and realized that small caps—and other special glyphs—were only supported by the OpenType format (OTF).
+I dived into the small caps rabbit hole again and realized that small caps — and other special glyphs — were only supported by the OpenType format (OTF).
 That explained a lot as I was using the WOFF and WOFF2 formats so far.

 I was hesitant to switch to an OTF font as the WOFF format is made for the web and loads _much_ faster.
 I settled on an in-between decision by keeping both of them.
 My main font would remain in WOFF / WOFF2, while I would load the small caps from the OTF file.
 I basically treated my main font and small caps as two distinct font families.